brycewray/hugo-site/content/posts/2021/07/better-notifications-preside-email-app.md

 - A combination of the Mac's native Apple Mail app and [AppleScript](https://en.wikipedia.org/wiki/AppleScript).
 - A [Python](https://www.python.org/) script running on a remote server.
-- A combination of the MailMate app and a *MailMate bundle* (see Josh Sullivan's article, "[MailMate Bundles](https://joshsullivan.io/2019/07/mailmate-bundles/)," for an intro).
+- A combination of the MailMate app and a *MailMate bundle* (see the [Mailmate bundle documentation](https://github.com/mailmate/mailmate_manual/wiki/Bundles)).

 [^premium]: Don't confuse a preside.io account with the paid [Preside Premium](https://preside.io/PremiumFAQ.html) service.
 While you definitely will have a preside.io account with Preside Premium, you also can have a preside.io account without it, although its primary use with the free version of Preside is for the specific sync options that require it.